-Advanced Standing Transfer Credits
+Advanced Standing Policy

 Note: All advanced standing (IB, AP, “A” Levels, etc.) and transfer credits are evaluated and awarded by the Registrar’s Office at Lewis & Clark.
 Policies are set by faculty committees and are subject to change.
 Statements included on this sheet serve only as general guidelines.
 The award of advanced standing credits may depend on other issues not addressed here.
 In addition, there are limits on the total amount of credit that can be awarded or transferred.